Tussec/AatiqHussain/READme.md

 things done in this website:

-1. basic design for 1440px
+1. basic design done for 1440px
 2. header - navBar
 3. socialIcons
 4. scroll to top button
 5. Side navBar to appear when in specific section and to disappear once moved (used CSS) (if possible will try in JS later)
 6. grid images done
 7. side navbar for tabs nd mobiles
-8. Responsive design
+8. Responsive design (maynot be Perfect but will be improving)